Qlik Product Privacy Notice

 Where a customer uses offline mode for QLS, the customer is required to periodically send Log Files to Qlik to identify the number of users of the licenses.
 Most Qlik product Log Files when provided to Qlik do not contain any Personal Data; they typically contain technical data such as server and network information.
 In line with data minimization best practices, Customers should review any Log Files or similar transmissions before sending to Qlik to remove any Personal Data content.
 In the event that Qlik receives Personal Data content within Log Files for user number verification, we process this data pursuant to our contract with you/your organization under the applicable terms and for our legitimate interest in auditing licence numbers.
 Client-Managed Deployments may be configured via administrative settings to adjust what data is captured in their Log Files.
 Documentation on Log Files by product type is available on help.qlik.com.

-For both Client-Managed deployments and Qlik Cloud, Qlik may share with your organization/employer your usage (e.g., licence activation) and download (e.g., patch) data relating to Qlik offerings in order to assist your organization in managing its Qlik offerings.
+For both Client-Managed deployments and Qlik Cloud, Qlik may share with your organization/employer your usage/consumption (e.g., licence activation, data amount) and download (e.g., patch) data relating to Qlik offerings in order to assist your organization in managing its Qlik offerings.
 Qlik may also share such information with our affiliates to perform our services and/or operate our products, as well as with third party service providers in order to operate our business.
+Finally, where your organization has purchased our offerings through a Qlik partner, we may share such data with that relevant partner to manage our relationships with your organization, the relevant partner, and to aid the direct relationship between your organization and the relevant partner.
 For further information sharing of Personal Data, please see the Qlik Privacy & Cookie Notice.

 6. Qlik as a Data Processor on behalf of customers